Here’s a bit about me

 Career coaching turned out to be exactly what my writing and directing career needed and I started achieving my dreams.
 It also turned out to be one of the loves of my life.
 I couldn’t get enough.
 I apprenticed myself to my two coaches and did nearly every class they taught over the next few years.

-It turned out that career coaching encapsulated so many things that I loved… the nurturing part of the directing, the problem-solving and entrepreneurship of producing, the opportunity to lead groups through classes and do public speaking that scratched the itch of a former actor!
+It turns out that career coaching encapsulates so many things I love… the nurturing part of the directing, the problem-solving and entrepreneurship of producing, the opportunity to lead classes and speak publicly that scratches the itch of a former actor!

 And, best of all, being a career coach I have the opportunity to make a tangible difference in the lives of the people I work with.
 I get to help you achieve your dream, and there are very few things that are more rewarding than seeing people who were stuck and frustrated get un-stuck and soar.